-10.4 WASTE MANAGEMENT UTILITY CHARGES
+9.4 WASTE MANAGEMENT UTILITY CHARGES

-- The council has decided to levy utility charges for waste management services (Waste Management Utility Charges) in respect of the following waste management services to rateable land in the local government area on the basis set out in Part 3 of the 2020-2021 Budget: - (a) household waste service; - (b) adjusted household waste service; - (c) green waste service; - (d) non-household waste service; - (e) non-household waste levy. - (2) The waste management utility charges are applied on a per service basis and are set at a level to raise revenue as specified in the Ipswich Waste Services budget. - (3) The waste management utility charges are levied on all rateable land in the local government area provided with the waste management service and are levied on a pro rata basis where a waste management service is provided for only part of the year. - (4) Waste management utility charges are determined on a full-cost pricing basis in accordance with the National Competition Policy to recover sufficient income to meet the full cost outlays of the functional programs, including administrative costs and overheads not funded from general revenue, having regard to the following: - (a) performance targets in the Ipswich Waste Services Annual Performance Plan; - (b) the cost of capital provision and an appropriate return on assets; - (c) pricing oversight requirements of the Queensland Competition Authority; - (d) operating and capital grants, subsidies or contributions received from others.
+- (1) The Council has decided to levy utility charges for waste management services (Waste Management Utility Charges) in respect of the following waste management services to rateable land in the local government area on the basis set out in Part 3 of the 2019-2020 Budget: - (a) household waste service; - (b) adjusted household waste service - (c) green waste service; - (d) non-household waste service; - (e) non-household waste levy. - (2) The waste management utility charges are applied on a per service basis and are set at a level to raise revenue as specified in the Ipswich Waste Services budget. - (3) The waste management utility charges are levied on all rateable land in the local government area provided with the waste management service and are levied on a pro rata basis where a waste management service is provided for only part of the year. - (4) Waste management utility charges are determined on a full-cost pricing basis in accordance with the National Competition Policy to recover sufficient income to meet the full cost outlays of the functional programs, including administrative costs and overheads not funded from general revenue, having regard to the following: - (a) performance targets in the Ipswich Waste Services Annual Performance Plan; - (b) the cost of capital provision and an appropriate return on assets; - (c) pricing oversight requirements of the Queensland Competition Authority; - (d) operating and capital grants, subsidies or contributions received from others.

-10.5 RURAL FIRE RESOURCES LEVY SPECIAL CHARGE
+9.5 RURAL FIRE RESOURCES LEVY SPECIAL CHARGE

-- (1) The council has decided to levy a special charge on rateable land within that part of the local government area that specially benefits from the Rural Fire Brigades Services on the basis set out in Part 4 of the 2020-2021 Budget. - (2) The council's policy is to levy special charges, on a year by year basis, for rural fire brigades and other associated facilities to particular areas of the local government area which specially benefits from the rural fire brigades and associated facilities. - (3) The special charges collected by the council are used to meet the costs of the relevant initiative or facility.
+(1) The council has decided to levy a special charge on rateable land within that part of the local government area that specially benefits from the purchase, maintenance of equipment and training by the Ipswich Group Rural Fire Brigades operating within the local government area on the basis set out in Part 4 of the 2019-2020 Budget.

+- (2) The council's policy is to levy special charges, on a year by year basis, for rural fire brigades and other associated facilities to particular areas of the local government area which specially benefits from the rural fire brigades and associated facilities. - (3) The special charges collected by the council are used to meet the costs of the relevant initiative or facility.